-The following table shows the value at moment of sale of the Mediolanum Group's new business in 2012, together with equivalent values published in 2011.
+The following table shows the value at moment of sale of the Mediolanum Group's new business in 2013, together with equivalent values published in 2012.
 New life business comprises new life insurance policies sold during the period, excluding those resulting from the transformation or switch of existing policies, together with discretionary increases in the level of regular premiums on existing policies.
 New asset management business is defined as the sum of retail gross inflows net of internal switches within the mutual funds.
-New Italian banking business comprises the new money collected in the period relating to current accounts and deposit accounts opened in the year and the volume of new mortgages issued and new structured bonds issued in the year.
+New Italian banking business comprises the new money collected in the period relating to current accounts opened in the year and the volume of new mortgages issued and new structured bonds issued in the year.

-Value of new business €/m 2011 2012
+Value of new business

+€/m 2012 2013

-Life insurance business (2) 10
+Life insurance business 10 31

-Asset management business 126 193
+Asset management business 193 288

-Italian banking business 28 47
+Italian banking business 47 26

-VALUE OF NEW BUSINESS 152 250
+VALUE OF NEW BUSINESS 250 345